9 Organic & Non-Toxic Shower Curtains & Liners To Keep Your Showers Clean

-Your bathroom, your au naturale sanctuary.
-And the last place you want to ponder potential toxins.
+Your bathroom, your au naturale sanctuary, and the last place you want to ponder potential toxins.

-In recent years, people have become far more aware of the latent chemicals found in the most innocuous places in our homes.
-And shower curtains, particularly those made with PVC, are one of the most insidious of bathroom essentials.
+In recent years, people have become far more aware of the latent toxic chemicals found in the most innocuous places in our homes, leading to a push for things like organic bath towels.

 Lather up and head to the bottom of the page to see which materials we’d shower with, as well as those we’d avoid.